YiyuanLinXX/GeoRefImgSeg/README.md

 ## Quick Start in 1 min

-1. (Optional) Open a terminal and create a conda environment

-2. Install necessary packages

-   1. if you are using `conda`,
+1. Run the main pipeline with provided template data files

    ```bash
-      conda install requirement.txt
-      ```

-   2. if you are not using `conda`, then run

-      ```bash
-      pip install -r requirement.txt
-      ```

-3. Run the pipeline with provided template data files

-   ```bash
    python main_pipeline.py # use python3 if package python-is-python3 is not installed
    # python3 main_pipiline.py
    ```

-4. Check the output files in the output directory
+2. Check the output results in `Data/OBlock/`.

 ## Usage

-1. Put your raw files and adjust them into the format as the template files in `/Data/OBlock`.
+1. Place your input CSV files in `Data/{Your_Dataset}/` following the provided formats in `Data/OBlock`.

    - `Grapevines_Geo_Reference.csv`: includes the gps coordinates of the grapevines